 When you purchase tickets at a movie theater to see a new film on the big screen, getting injured is the last thing you expect.
-You expect to have lots of fun, eat loads of popcorn, and the worst thing that will happen to you is holding in your pee to wait until the movie credits roll so that you can go use the restroom.
+You expect to have lots of fun, eat loads of popcorn, and the worst thing that can happen is not liking the moving and feeling like you’ve wasted your money.
 Or so you think…

 In reality, there are many things that can go wrong at a movie theater.
 From slip and fall accidents in the restroom to trip and fall accidents caused by loose carpeting in the cinema hall.
 From being injured by a falling object or decoration in the lobby or getting injured by a faulty seat to being attacked by someone in a poorly lit parking lot… “Movie theater accidents do happen, and more often than not, the injured party is entitled to recover damages,” says our Philadelphia movie theater accident attorney at Dan Doyle Law Group.